Rootport-AI/Nz-DoppelPix-Judge/README.md

 The initial target is evaluating DiT inference acceleration techniques such as TeaCache and Spectrum, but the tool is intentionally generic: drop two images into the browser and compare them.

+The result table can be copied as TSV or downloaded as CSV.
+Both exports contain the same table columns and rows shown in the UI.

 ## Metrics

 - LPIPS: lower is more similar